fiskWasTaken/tic80-export/README.md

-# tic80_export.sh
+# tic80-export

-A bash script that will help you with TIC-80 exports.
+A bash executable that will help you with TIC-80 exports.
 This script will:

 * Inline all your lua exports.
 * Optionally export the project from the CLI edition of TIC-80.